ai/environment/Install.md

 Connect to server in Files by `sftp://ai@susedko.local/` and add `vault` to Favorites places.
 Add `Descargas` and `Capturas de pantalla` to Favorites places.

+Left only Telegram, Firefox, Nautilus, Terminal, Iotas, System Update, and Backup in the dock.

 Add icon theme:

 ```sh